za/tango_with_django_book/17/chapters/models_templates.rst

 Models, Templates and Views
 ===========================
-Now that we have our models set up and populated with some data, we can now start putting things together.
-We'll be figuring out how to source data from our models in our views, and how to present this data within our templates.
+Now that we have the models set up and populated with some data, we can now start putting things together.
+We'll be figuring out how to access data from the models within the views, and how to present this data via the templates.

 Basic Workflow: Data Driven Pages
 ---------------------------------